-Figure S 3: Views on the road pricing proposal and the current toll system.
+Figure S 3: Attitudes towards the road pricing proposal and the current toll system.

 Conclusions

 Our results suggest that opinions on road tolls and road tax reform are quite divided.
 Many respondents are negative towards both the current road tolls and universal road pricing, and do not expect road pricing to have positive effects.
-Given that the sample from the main survey has a slight over-representation of urban residents and voters for environmental parties, opposition towards these policies in the population is likely to be somewhat stronger in reality.
-However, there is also a large group of respondents who are neither positive nor negative towards road pricing or road tolls, or do not know what their opinion is.
+Respondents who for instance have low education, drive a car on their daily trip or vote for populist parties are more negative towards road tolls and road pricing with low education.
+Given that these groups are somewhat underrepresented in our sample, opposition towards these policies in the population is likely to be somewhat stronger in the general population.
+However, there is also a large group of respondents who are undecided towards road pricing or road tolls, or do not know what their opinion is.
 Moreover, respondents are slightly more positive towards road pricing than the current road tolls.
 This is interesting given that about half of car drivers do not pay road tolls today, while everyone would have to pay something under universal road pricing.

 Attitudes towards both road pricing and road tolls vary considerably by gender, education, travel mode and political party.
 Among car drivers, there is no clear tendency that those who pay high road tolls today are more in favor of replacing road tolls with road pricing.
 However, these findings are just bivariate correlations, not causal relationships.
 In future work, one should look more closely into causal explanations of support for or opposition against road pricing, and what this implies for the prospects of a road tax reform being successful.
 Interestingly, not all drivers seem to be aware of what they pay in road tolls, which could have implications both for travel behavior and public support.

-Regarding survey methodology, we note that neither sample is perfectly representative, but the main sample which was recruited using the population register is more representative than the pilot sample which was recruited through social media.
-Interestingly, the samples are similar in the sense that those who have higher income and education and vote in elections are overrepresented in both.
+We have also compared the characteristics of the net samples of the pilot survey and main survey.
+As pointed out above, the recruitment method of the pilot survey is unlikely to lead to a representative net sample.
+In terms of observable characteristics, those with high income and education and those who vote in elections are overrepresented in both net samples.
 On the other hand, the samples are quite different with respect to travel behavior and party support.
+This can only partly be explained by the fact that men are highly overrepresented in the net sample from the pilot survey.